JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

-## Get Vehicle Data
+# Retrieving Vehicle Data
 Use the SDLGetVehicleData RPC call to get vehicle data.
 The HMI level must be FULL, LIMITED, or BACKGROUND in order to get data.

 Each vehicle manufacturer decides which data it will expose.
 Please check the `SDLRPCResponse` RPC to find out which data you will have access to in your head unit.

 !!! note
 You may only ask for vehicle data that is available to your appName & appId combination.
 These will be specified by each OEM separately.
+See [Understanding Permissions](Getting Started/Understanding Permissions) for more details.
 !!!

 | Vehicle Data | Parameter Name  |  Description |